jchitpin/RECAP/README.md

 1. RECAP_Re-Mix.sh
 1. RECAP.pl

-Both scripts should be runnable on any system with Bash and Perl installed with no extra CPAN modules required.
+Both scripts should be runnable on any system with Bash and Perl installed.
+Only one external CPAN module is required.
+To install it:
+* cpan
+* install List::BinarySearch

 ## Usage